akkayahmet1/quantstats-rs/README.md

   - `common.rs` – shared demo data, generated from `data/` by the script.
 - `data/` – CSVs / time series used to build the example report.
 - `scripts/gen_examples_common.py` – generates `examples/common.rs` from `data/`.
-- `third_party/quantstats/` – vendored Python QuantStats, used only for reference / validation.

 ## Build & Run